browserengineering/book/book/glossary.md

 : A common computer programming language, used in this book to implement a toy browser.

-Thread

-: A single sequence of commands executed on a CPU.
-Most CPUs have these days can execute multiple threads at once.

 SDL

 : A windowing library for computer programs used in later chapters of